Electrode-iOS/ELWebService/docs/Programming-Guide.md

     .setCachePolicy(.ReloadIgnoringLocalCacheData)
 ```

-Rather than providing a request-encoding API as an object that is directly mutated and passed around (ex: `NSURLRequest`), Swallow offers a fixed set of methods to centralize and encapsulate the intended mutations that are made to the request value.
+Rather than providing a request-encoding API as an object that is directly mutated and passed around (ex: `NSURLRequest`), ELWebService offers a fixed set of methods to centralize and encapsulate the intended mutations that are made to the request value.

 #### `setHeaderValue`